Real estate markets ebb and flow, so creating and maintaining steady relationships with property owners as a contractor is vitally important.

 If you’re a multifamily real estate developer in Boston, for example, you’ll want to attend the local events hosted by industry organizations like ULI, REFA, NAIOP and the Chamber of Commerce.

 You should consider attending Bisnow’s breakfast panels.
-These events usually draw hundreds of like-minded commercial real estate professionals, and are a great way to connect with others in the business who might have deals for you to consider.
+These events usually draw hundreds of like-minded commercial real estate professionals, helping you connect with others in the business who might have work for you.

 Lead Generation Tools, Websites and Other Resources